padro89/snakemake-workflow-cnag/README.md

 - It should be specified in the config.yaml whether DESeq2 or limma-voom should be used.

+## Implement the option to create a "Materials and Methods" file

+- It could export software versions.
+- It could generate the relevant bibliography in a .bib file.

 ## Some kind of comparation or Benchmark

 ## Implement a different README.md file explaining how everything works.